fgg56865/aternos-24-7-bot/README.md

 🌐 Server Selector	Automatically join servers using commands like /server survival

-💤 Anti-AFK System	Periodic jumps, sneaks, and random looks to avoid kick
+💤 Anti-AFK System	, sneaks, and to avoid kick

 🧭 Movement & Pathfinding	Moves to configured AFK coordinates using Mineflayer pathfinder